 Students in MIT's Technology and Policy graduate program haved focused their research on issues in the humanitarian sector.
 To complete their degree program, students are required to have technical depth (e.g. supply chains, optimization, networks) and a domain of application (e.g. relief, development).

-Students in various doctoral programs at MIT have focusd their research on various aspects of engineering systems, supply chain management, and operations research in application to resource constrained settings.
+Students in the Supply Chain and Logistics doctoral program, as offered by the Department of Civil and Environmental Engineering, can focus their research on various aspects of engineering systems, supply chain management, and operations research in application to resource constrained settings.

 The Lab has hosted various post-doctoral researchers and fellows pursuing research in conjunction with the stated aims of the group.
 Researchers and fellows have proposed new projects, and joined existing projects.